 Paphos (aka Pafos) is situated at the south-western tip of the island.
 Its natural harbour was the first port of call for ships arriving from Greece and from Alexandria, the capital of Egypt during the Ptolemaic dynasty which ruled Cyprus in 305-30 BC.
 The town was known as Nea Paphos because it was founded by the inhabitants of Palaia (Old) Paphos in the IVth century BC.
 The latter location was renowned for a shrine to Aphrodite.

-Rocks used as walls
+Rocks used as walls and quarries

 The new town did not have a defensible acropolis, but the rocks which surrounded it provided a natural fortification as they were easily cut and turned into walls which were strengthened by masonry towers.
 Nea Paphos needed fortifications because ships travelling between Crete and Cyprus were exposed to attacks by pirates who had their bases on the coast of southern Turkey.
 The pirates were a threat for towns too until they were eradicated by Pompey in 67 BC.